Hours: Monday 8:00AM - 4:00PM

 arrangements for payment when multiple employees may need immunizations,

 particularly on a recurring basis.
-If we are unable to accept your

 If my doctor gave me a vaccine yesterday, or even last